-The Board of Directors has approved a Code of Conduct which is applicable to themembers of the Board and all employees in the course of day to day business operations ofthe company.
+The Board of Directors has approved a Code of Conduct and which is applicable to themembers of the Board and all employees in the course of day to day business operations ofthe company.
 The Company believes in "Zero Tolerance" against briberycorruption and unethical dealings/behaviours of any form and the Board has laid down thedirectives to counter such acts.
 The code laid down by the Board is known as "Code ofBusiness Conduct" which forms and Appendix to the Code and same is available on thecompany website (www.sangalpapers.com).

-The Code lays down the standard procedure of business conduct which is expected to befollowed by the Directors and the designated employees in their business dealings and inparticular on matters
+The code lays down the standard procedure of business conduct which is expected to befollowed by the directors and the designated employees in their business dealings and inparticular on matters

 MECHANISM/WHISTLE BLOWER POLICY

-Pursuant to the provision of the section 148 (3) of Companies Act 2013 read with rule6 (2) of Companies (Cost Records and Audit) Amendment Rule 2014 (include any modificationor reenactment thereof if any) and other applicable law rules or regulations if any.Pursuant to Section 148 of the Companies Act 2013 read with the Rule 6 (2) Companies(Cost Records and Audit) Amendment Rules 2014 (include any modification or reenactment ifany) the Company appointed Mr. S. R. Kapur Cost Accountant (Membership No.:- M-4926)Add.: 278 Pakka Bagh Holi Chock Khatauli Muzaffarnagar UP-251201 for the financialyear ended 2018 with such remuneration and other term and condition as may be agree by theBoard of Directors of the Company.
+Pursuant to the provision of the Section 148 (3) of Companies Act 2013 read with rule6 (2) of Companies (Cost Records and Audit) Amendment Rule 2014 (include any modificationor reenactment thereof if any) and other applicable law rules or regulations if any.Pursuant to Section 148 of the Companies Act 2013 read with the Rule 6 (2) Companies(Cost Records and Audit) Amendment Rules 2014 (include any modification or reenactment ifany) the company appointed Mr. S. R. Kapur Cost Accountant (Membership No.:- M-4926)Add.: 278 Pakka Bagh Holi Chock Khatauli Muzaffarnagar UP-251201 for the financialyear ended 2020 with such remuneration and other term and condition as may be agree by theBoard of Directors of the Company.

-Pursuant to provision of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Mangerial Personnel) Rules 2014.
+Pursuant to provision of Section 204 of the Companies Act 2013 and The Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014.
 The Board of Directorsappointed Mr. D.K.
 Gupta Proprietor of M/s D. K. Gupta & Co.
 Practicing CompanySecretary (Membership Number: 5226 Certificate of Practice Number: 3599) to undertakethe Secretarial Audit of the company for the financial year 2019-2020.
-The SecretarialAudit Report is annexed herewith as "AnnexureIII".
+The SecretarialAudit Report is annexed herewith as part of Boards' report.

 AUDITOR'S REPORT/ SECRETARIAL AUDIT REPORT:

-The observation if any made in the Auditors' Report read together with relevant notes thereonhave been explained in Notes on Account and hence do not call for any furthercomments under Section 134 of the Companies Act 2013.
-As required under section 204 (1) of theCompanies Act 2013 the Company has obtained a secretarial audit report.
-Observations ifany made there are self explanatory and read with Notes on Account offinancial Statement.
+The observation made in the Auditors' Report read together with relevant notes thereonhave been explained in notes on account and hence do not call for any further commentsunder Section 134 of the Companies Act 2013.
+As required under Section 204 (1) of theCompanies Act 2013 the company has obtained a secretarial audit report.
+Observations ifany made there are self explanatory and read with Notes on Account of Financial Statement.

 PREVENTION OF INSIDER TRADING:

 In January 2015 SEBI notified the SEBI (Prohibition of Insider Trading) Regulations2015 SEBI (Prohibition of Insider Trading) (Amendment) Regulations 2018 and SEBI(Prohibition of Insider Trading) (Amendment) Regulations 2019.
-Pursuant thereto thecompany has formulated and adopted a new Code for Prevention of Insider Trading.
-The Company hasadopted a Code of Conduct for Prevention of Insider Trading with a view to regulatetrading in securities by the Directors and designated employees of the Company.
-The Coderequires pre-clearance for dealing in the Company's shares and prohibits the purchase orsale of Company shares by the Directors and the designated employees while in possessionof unpublished price sensitive information in relation to the Company and during theperiod when the Trading Window is closed.
-The Board is responsible for implementation ofthe Code.
-All Directors and the designated employees have confirmed compliance with theCode.
+Pursuant thereto thecompany has formulated and adopted a new Code of practice for fair disclosure ofunpublished price sensitive information and Code of Conduct.
+The code requirespre-clearance for dealing in the Company's shares and prohibits the purchase or sale ofcompany shares by the directors and the designated employees while in possession ofunpublished price sensitive information in relation to the company and during the periodwhen the Trading Window is closed.
+The board is responsible for implementation of thecode.
+All directors and the designated employees have confirmed compliance with the code.

 EXTRACT OF ANNUAL RETURN

 The details forming part of the extract of the Annual Return as provided under Section92(3) of the Companies Act 2013 in prescribed form MGT -9 is annexed herewith alsoavailable on company's website www.sangalpapers.com/financials.